Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Lenders may have eligibility criteria around your employment status and how much you need to earn.
 Bear in mind there are still loan options available if you are receiving Work and Income payments.
 Check the eligibility criteria of each lender before you apply.
-If you are between jobs, you may still be eligible for a loan.

 How much does a $1,500 loan cost?

 With Admiral Finance a $1500 loan, over 6 months will cost you $74.37 per week, with an establishment fee of $295.
 Make sure you check for any hidden costs before you apply for any loan.
 You will find these on the lender’s website or its product disclosure statement (PDS).

 The precise amount you pay will depend on your loan term.
 For example, you will pay less for a $1,500 loan over three months than over four months, because you need to pay an additional monthly fee when you repay over four months.
 Be sure to consider the total cost when weighing up loan options.